 Those who enlighten us and encourage us to sin are viewed as friends.
 Those who point out our sins to us, are mocked at and viewed as enemies.
 We feel offended when Nahi-anil-Munkar is made.
 Terribly offended.
 Offended enough to fight.

 The Muazzin called Fajr time.
 How few cared!
 Last night we were busy until late watching TV and Videos.
 This morning we were too tired to make Sajdah unto Allah.
 So much is Allah forgotten despite being so much needed!

 The Jamiatul-Ulama Gauteng is not a fund raising organization.
 When depositiong funds, make us your unfettered “Wakeel”.
 If you are depositing Zakaat, do please ensure that a few extra Rands are deposited in order to offset bank charges.

-Hakim bin Hizam Radiallahu Anhu reported Rasulullah Sallallahu Alayhi Wasallam having said this:
+Abu Huraira Radiallahu Anhu reported Rasulullah Sallallahu Alayhi Wasallam as saying:

-It has been narrated on the authority of Ibn 'Umar that Rasulullah Sallallahu Alayhi Wasallam said:
+On the authority of A’isha Radiallahu Anhu who narrated that Rasulullah Sallallahu Alayhi Wasallam said:

 “He who innovates something in this matter of ours (i.e., Islam) that is not of it will have it rejected (by Allah).”
 [Bukhari & Muslim] In another version in Muslim it reads: “He who does an act which we have not commanded, will have it rejected (by Allah).”